Science Provides Few Facts On Effects Of Gun Policies, Report Finds

 "Given the lack of data in the firearm research field, [the RAND database] will be a welcome addition, and I'm sure it will be valuable to researchers," says Dr. Michael Siegel, the physician who leads the Boston University project.
 He notes that, since it launched, the Boston database has been most helpful for journalists writing about gun violence.

-"It's funny because I didn't actually think about that as a purpose of the project when we started it," says Siegel "but it seems to have become the primary use of the database so far (in addition to use by other researchers)."
+"It's funny because I didn't actually think about that as a purpose of the project when we started it," says Siegel, "but it seems to have become the primary use of the database so far (in addition to use by other researchers)."

 The RAND team also surveyed 95 gun policy experts from across the political spectrum about what they thought the effects of 15 different gun policies would be on 12 outcomes.
 The policies included universal background checks, bans on the sale of assault weapons and high-capacity magazines, expanded mental illness prohibitions, minimum age requirements and required reporting of lost or stolen weapons.